Overview: Looking for interesting and engaging ways to introduce your kids to William Shakespeare books this year?!? Here are some ENJOYABLE ideas!

 1 – Take them to see the play.

-2 – Watch a movie which has good reviews for being closely based on the book
+2 – Watch a movie which has excellent reviews for being closely based on the book

 3 – Read engaging books about the life and times of Shakespeare as well as abridged versions of his plays to help kids to become familiar with his work before tackling the unabridged versions.
 Here are seven books I highly recommend!